CompTIA N10-009 Practice Test 2026

 Reference:

-Network administrator needs to divide 192.168.1.0/24 into two equal halves.
-Which of the following subnet masks should the administrator use?
+Which of the following should the administrator configure?

 Explanation: